0. Outline

 The underlying physical principle is radiation.
 Every warm body radiates heat, and every creature radiates in the infrared spectrum.

-The sensor I am using cost around 15€ (September '25).
-With the other components, the expenses for a prototype summed up to around 40€.
+The infrared sensor costs around 15€ (September '25).
+With the other components, the expenses for a prototype amounted to forty-odd Euros.

 1. Prototype

-The prototype is built around a Raspberry Pi Pico W, I am using a Raspberry Pi for program development, obviously (I am developing solely with C language), and for checking raw data on the serial port (debugging).
-Components are connected thru the I2C bus.
+I am using a Raspberry Pi for program development, obviously (the actual SW is written in C language) and for checking raw data on the serial port (debugging).
+The Raspberry Pi is also on the receiving end of thermal data (IoT prototype).

-- SW V0.2x -> non IoT / OLED display / acoustic burglar detection
+SW V0.2x (non IoT / OLED display)

 2. I2C bus components

 The Raspberry Pi Pico W is, by default, the I2C bus master.
-In fast mode we can operate up to 400 Kb/s, what entails a IR array refresh rate of 16 Hz, or lower.
+In fast mode we can operate up to 400 Kb/s, what entails an IR array refresh rate of 16 Hz, or lower.

 Slaves: